 A million questions ran through my mind.
-Not the least of which was; if Julia wasn’t the one training me, why was she the point of contact?
+Not the least of which was: if Julia wasn’t the one training me, why was she the point of contact?
 Also, why weren’t they promoting from within?
-The latter question far more suspicious than the former.
+The latter question was far more suspicious than the former.

 I knocked on the back door as directed, since it had no handle and could only be opened from the inside.
-A scant second went by before it creaked open, the lone yellow bulb above the door not able to penetrate the darkness I could see through the jamb into what I assumed was a hallway.
+A scant second went by before it creaked open, but the lone yellow bulb above the door was not able to penetrate the darkness through the jamb into what I assumed was a hallway.

 I stepped around the opening door as someone asked, “Yes?”
 The voice was sultry and low, almost a purr.
-Then I came face-to-face with a woman with piercing, emerald green eyes, smooth, deathly white skin, raven hair with bluish highlights in the low light pulled back into a high, immaculate bun, and long, slender limbs.
+Then I came face-to-face with a woman with piercing, emerald green eyes, smooth, deathly white skin, raven hair with bluish highlights pulled back into a high, immaculate bun, and long, slender limbs.

 “I’m, uh, here for the graveyard manager position,” I said, the words faltering from me like scattering pieces of scrap metal across the concrete.

 “Ah, I see,” she said, a slow smile curving blood red, lipsticked lips.
 “I am Odella, and you must be Holly.”

 When she said her name, there was the faintest hint of an accent, absent from the rest of her words.
 I’d experienced it with other expats during our various travels from my father’s Army years.
 Usually ones who were young when they’d left their native country, and spent many years elsewhere.